capjamesg/indieweb-utils/README.rst

 This project is under active development.

-The documentation for this project is available at `indieweb-utils.readthedocs.io <https://indieweb-utils.readthedocs.io/en/latest/>`.
+The documentation for this project is available at `indieweb-utils.readthedocs.io <https://indieweb-utils.readthedocs.io/en/latest/>`_.

 License
 -------

-This project is licensed under the [MIT license](LICENSE).
+This project is licensed under the `MIT license <LICENSE>`_.

 Dependencies
 -------